9-11 November 2018

 Venue & Location

 Nestled in the lovely village of Hartington, this is an unspoilt and beautiful part of the Peak District National Park.
 It’s popular with walkers & cyclists alike, having a number of pubs, coffee shops & a village store.
-But above all it is a picture-perfect country English village that you will want to return to time and again.
+But above all it’s a picture-perfect country English village that you will want to return to.

 Please be aware that there will be other people staying at the venue.